gammamatrix/playground-settings/README.md

 This application provides the models to use Playground Admin, a site administration tool.

-Read more on using Playground Admin [at the Read the Docs for Playground.](https://gammamatrix-playground.readthedocs.io/)
+Read more on using [Playground Admin at Read the Docs: Playground Documentation.](https://gammamatrix-playground.readthedocs.io/en/develop/components/admin.html)

 ## Installation